 While Sugerman had the benefit of his father’s work as a gangster to make connections to higher ups as a young man, he was for the most part, a low level mobster.
 His insight into the workings of the mob was quite keen.

-Sugerman related that it was Charles “Lucky” Luciano who convinced the Italian members of the Black Hand to work with the Jews.
+Sugerman related it was Charles “Lucky” Luciano who convinced the Italian members of the Black Hand to work with the Jews.
 According to Sugerman, Luciano was reputed to have acknowledged that the Jews knew how to make money.

 Luciano worked closely with Lansky and Siegel to enrich the coffers of the mob, despite the fact that none of them left behind what might be regarded as huge estates.